Carlos Gallisá: Education

 After graduating from the University of Puerto Rico School of Law, Gallisá practiced labor law.
 He became politicized through the Vieques protests against the United States Navy.

 Politics

 He was elected to the House of Representatives as a member of the Puerto Rican Independence Party (PIP) in 1972.
 In 1973 he left the PIP to join the more radical Puerto Rican Socialist Party (PSP).
 In 1983, Gallisá became general secretary of the PSP.

 Gallisá suffered harassment due to his politics, including a firebombing of his law office.
 He testified at the United Nations on the decolonization issue.

 Following the disbanding of the PSP in 1993, Gallisá became a leader of the New Puerto Rican Independence Movement and later the Hostosian National Independence Movement.
-He was also a columnist for the newspaper Claridad ("Clarity") and a regular news commentator on "Fuego Cruzado" ("Crossfire"), a radio program aired by WSKN-AM in San Juan, Puerto Rico.
+He was also a columnist for the newspaper Claridad ("Clarity") and commentator on a regular news program on "Fuego Cruzado" ("Crossfire"), a radio program aired by WSKN-AM in San Juan, Puerto Rico.